McManning/SharpRNA/README.md

 ## Merging DNA

-Multiple DNA YAML files can be merged into one.
-This allows you to publish one DNA file alongside an application and let it pick the right set of DNA entities based on whatever version of the C application you are reading from.
+Multiple YAML files can be merged into one.
+This allows you to publish one DNA file alongside an application and let it pick the right set of entities based on whichever version of the C application you are reading from.

 ```sh
 SharpRNA